rumiantsevaa/Sudoku_Majesty/README.md

 # Sudoku_Majesty
+Main impovements compared to https://github.com/Balman123/Sudoku/blob/main/main_logic.cpp
-vector - used instead of array to fix too many initializer values error. switch – used to provide a choice for user whether to type manually or choose prepared Sudoku.
+vector - used instead of array to fix too many initializer values error that occurs while trying to add mulptiple choices of array in Visual Studio. switch – used to provide a choice for the user whether to type manually or choose prepared Sudoku.

 (!)
 Main functions